Etosha is one of Africa’s great wildlife parks and Namibia’s prime wilderness conservation area.

 - LanguagesEnglish is widely spoken in Namibia

 - WildlifeEncounter one of the largest and most stable black rhino populations on earth.
-Enjoy resident game such as springbok, gemsbok, blue wildebeest, red hartebeest, Burchell’s zebra, lion, cheetah and leopard, buffalo, giraffe, cheetah and desert adapted elephant.
+Enjoy resident game such as springbok, gemsbok, blue wildebeest, red hartebeest, Burchell’s zebra, lion, cheetah and leopard, giraffe, cheetah and desert adapted elephant.

 - Flying to NambiaThere are frequent flights from Johannesburg and Cape Town to Windhoek or Walvis Bay.
 Scheduled flights from Maun and Victoria Falls to Windhoek are also available.
 A few light aircraft shuttle flights are available into the NamibRand, Etosha, Damaraland and other areas.
 More remote areas necessitate a private charter from Windhoek.